Calle 24 Latino Cultural District: Legacy Business Program

+Special Use District

 In 2017, the Board of Supervisors signed an ordinance that established the Calle 24 Special Use District.
 As an additional measure of protection for existing and legacy businesses in the area, a conditional use approval became required of any business seeking to replace a legacy business or to merge multiple storefronts to extend past 799 square feet.
 The ordinance also prevented new restaurants or bars from opening if more than 35 percent of the businesses in the surrounding 300-foot radius of the proposed business were of the same kind of establishment.

 Issues

 Within the planning and research period for establishing the Calle 24 Latino Cultural District, the number one area of concern identified by the local community was the rapid displacement of local residents and small businesses as the result of rising rents and gentrification.
 Preventing displacement along with preserving and celebrating the cultural heritage of the neighborhood became central to Calle 24’s efforts.

 Along with other city-supported organizations, budget cuts have impacted Calle 24.
 In 2023, the group’s annual budget was $1.7 million.
 Facing an $800 million budget deficit in the city’s budget, Calle 24’s funding was slashed to $430,000 for the 2024 fiscal year.